Outpatient Clinical Care

 Fellows will provide tertiary care to pediatric dermatology patients during a weekly continuity clinic, and also in regularly scheduled attending clinics throughout the academic year, so as to afford the maximal amount of continuity.
-During the fellow-run continuity clinic, fellows will formulate diagnostic and therapeutic plans under the supervision of a pediatric dermatology attending.
-These clinics will provide continuity for inpatient consults requiring outpatient follow-up as well as appointments for new patients requiring urgent evaluation.
-Participation in a minimum of 5 outpatient half-day clinics in pediatric dermatology per week is required.
-Fellows will concentrate on patient/caregiver interaction skills (with both patients and parents), diagnostic acumen, and therapeutic management.
-The pediatric approach, with emphasis on developmental and behavioral issues as pertinent to pediatrics, will be emphasized.
+The fellow clinics will emphasize continuity of care for inpatient consults requiring outpatient follow-up as well as evaluation of new patients requiring urgent care.
+Fellows will concentrate on patient/caregiver interactions, diagnostic acumen, and therapeutic management with an emphasis on developmental and behavioral issues as pertinent to pediatrics.

 Fellows will be trained and supervised in the performance of bedside diagnostic studies, including mineral oil preps, potassium hydroxide wet mounts, dermoscopy, and hair analysis.
 Fellows are expected to assist in the triage of telephone inquiries from both patients/caregivers and other physicians with regards to home management and appointment requests.

 Fellows are expected to become proficient in skin biopsy, curettage, cryotherapy, use of topical agents such as cantharidin and podophyllin, and full-thickness excision as well as in simple skin closure techniques.
 Fellows desiring exposure to more complex surgical issues, including skin grafting or complex closure techniques, may elect to spend time with a Pediatric General Surgeon or Pediatric Plastic Surgeon in the operating room.